With streaming success and a debut hit, ‘American Idol’ finalist Gabby Barrett has become a country music anomaly

 “I Hope,” a scorching anthem to a cheating ex, went No. 1 earlier this year and earned further Nashville cred this fall with a nomination for single of the year at the Country Music Association Awards, airing Wednesday on ABC.
 Barrett, who also landed a “new artist of the year” nod, is up against Nashville’s A-list talent in the single category, including Luke Combs, Miranda Lambert, Maren Morris and Dan + Shay featuring Justin Bieber.

 The song was the first track Barrett co-wrote when she started making trips to Nashville after “Idol” — it started in a writing session with Zach Kale and Jon Nite on Halloween in 2018.
-They suggested writing a breakup song where a guy cheats on a girl but she still feels hopeful and genuinely wishes him well.
+They suggested writing a breakup song where a guy cheats on a girl, but she still feels hopeful and genuinely wishes him well.

-Barrett may have been the novice in the room, but she had one piece of feedback: Absolutely not.
+Barrett may have been the novice in the room, but she had one piece of feedback: absolutely not.
 She went through a similar situation in high school and knew that was not a realistic response.
 So they employed a twist, as the lyrics start out with the narrator sweetly wishing her ex all the happiness in the world — and then putting him on blast in the chorus: “And then I hope she cheats, like you did on me.”

 Right before she left that day, Nite — who has written songs for Luke Bryan, Keith Urban, Tim McGraw and others — told her, “I think this may be the biggest song of my career.”
 She didn’t believe him: “This man has written so many hits.”